vpadma/call-scheduler/README.md

 **Note: this tool does not accommodate for splitting up Easter long weekend or Exceptions 11.a and 11.b**

+For every date, this prorgam retrieves the list of eligible residents based on the rules provided.
+Then sorts the list based on what residents have worked the least in the month, and then in total.
+If there are still ties, pick randomly from the tied residents.

 ## Setup

 These setup instructions are for Macs.